QuEraComputing/Bloqade.jl/docs/src/emulation.md

 plotting Rydberg densities with the evolution time, fixed-step methods are sometimes preferred.

-More specifically, when the adaptive steps are turned on, the time steps might be large, but if one is interested in measuring some observables in smaller time steps, then the adaptive step method will not produce accurate results for the finer time step, but instead output results at the specific adaptive steps.
+More specifically, when the adaptive steps are turned on the time steps can become large.
+However, if one is interested in measuring some observables in smaller time steps, then the adaptive step method will not produce accurate results for the finer time step, instead outputting results at the specific adaptive steps.
-In this situation, it's better to use fixed-step methods at the clocks where the observables are measured.
+In this situation, it's better to use fixed-step methods at the times where the observables are measured.

 One can use the code below to turn off the adaptive steps when setting up the [`SchrodingerProblem`](@ref):